arty-name/locale-index-of/README.md

 ### `prototypeLocaleIndexOf(Intl)`

 The module also exports method `prototypeLocaleIndexOf`.
-Give it the `Intl` object and get the `localeIndexOf` function in return, but suitable for putting on `String.prototype`:
+Give it the `Intl` object and get back the `localeIndexOf` function suitable for putting on `String.prototype`:

     String.prototype.localeIndexOf = require('locale-index-of').prototypeLocaleIndexOf(Intl);